- Assistant Baseball Coach

 On Jan.
-13, 2015, Ryan Connolly was named the newest assistant coach for the Virginia Tech baseball program, and he returned to Blacksburg after two seasons.
+13, 2015, Ryan Connolly was named the newest assistant coach for the Virginia Tech baseball program, and returned to Blacksburg after two seasons away.
 Connolly had spent two years with the Hokies as a volunteer assistant coach before moving on to a full-time role.
 This will be his fourth season overall with the Hokies and his sixth season in the coaching profession.